 Thermal energy storage uses excess power to heat up a reservoir of material, such as molten salt, or molten sand.
 Power is extracted by using the heat to generate steam and drive conventional steam turbines.
 The stored heat can also be used directly as a heat source for space heating.
 In a complementary concept, if the electricity is used to make ice, then it can serve to chill water for air conditioning use.

 Flywheel storage uses surplus electricity to spin a large cylindrical mass to high speeds, storing the energy as angular momentum.
 Electricity can be regenerated by using the stored energy to drive a generator, which slows the rotation of the cylinder.
 Depending on the mass of the cylinder, minutes to hours of generation capacity are possible.

-This unique approach to uses surplus energy to power a crane that stacks large weights, such as concrete blocks, to convert electricity into gravitational potential energy.
+This unique approach to storage uses surplus energy to power a crane that stacks large weights, such as concrete blocks, to convert electricity into gravitational potential energy.
 To extract the stored power, the weights are lowered in a controlled manner and used to drive a generator as they descend.
-To extend the power generation by extending the drop distance for the weights can be extended by utilizing underground vertical shafts, such as disused mines.
+The power generation can be increased by extending the drop distance for the weights, by utilizing underground vertical shafts, such as disused mines for example.